xDaiPunks/xIP-000004/README.md

 Draft

-Contract for Punk token has been published https://github.com/xDaiPunks/PunkTokenContract
+Contract for Punk token has been published:
+https://github.com/xDaiPunks/PunkTokenContract

-Contract for Initial Bond Curve Offering has been published https://github.com/xDaiPunks/PunkTokenIbcoContract
+Contract for Initial Bond Curve Offering has been published:
+https://github.com/xDaiPunks/PunkTokenIbcoContract

-Contract for the vesting program of the $PNK token has been published https://github.com/xDaiPunks/PunkTokenVestingContract
+Contract for the vesting program of the $PNK token has been published:
+https://github.com/xDaiPunks/PunkTokenVestingContract

 The contracts will need to be audited